Kerosin3/RUST-WASM-RPC-PROJECT/readme.md

 ## Overview

 This is a draft project which main purpose is to provide an experience working with various aspects of Rust language and WASM technology ecosystem and tools.
-Finall goal of this project is to evaluate performance of code being executed on native platform and inside WASM runtimes(wasm3,wamtime) and demonstate possibility of runtime wasm module switching during runetime.
+Final goal of this project is to evaluate performance of code being executed on native platform and inside WASM runtimes(wasm3,wamtime) and demonstate possibility of runtime wasm module switching during runetime.
 During project work I tried to utilize the most popular and usefull crates that can be applied to this work (tokio,tonic,redis etc..), also, investigating WASM runtimes and toolchain.

 ## Motivation

 WASM technology is a very interesting and perspective technology which main advantages are: sandboxing, planform-independent bytecode, code optimization provided by LLVM, small binary size.
 WASM technology, along with JS, may be used as efficent CPU-bound task executor to provide almost native code execution performance.